graysonlee123/Vue-Subscription-Tracker/README.md

 To start vue webpack server, run `npm run dev` from the client folder.

 ## TODOs
-### Urgent
+### Priority

+[] Add avatar photo uploading!
+- Maybe link default avatars to via.placeholder.com/200?text=${firstInitial}${lastInitial}
+[] Login and Register form front-end feedback

 ### General

-[] Fix nav menu highlights
-[] Add avatar photo uploading!
-[] Handle removing error on lost focus for an error'd field's input [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Landing page - just serve in node and link correspondingly [] Sanitize user information on signup
+[] Handle removing error on lost focus for an error'd field's input [] Sanitize user information on signup
 [] Clicking off of menus
-[] Login and Register form front-end feedback
+[] Sort by clicking on column label (?)
+[] "Flash" subscription on update / creation in list [] "Add new" button in nav
+[] Landing page - just serve in node and link correspondingly [] Look into removing vue-moment dependency
+[x] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [x] Fix nav menu highlights
 [x] Redirect logged in users away from login / register screen (? what's conventional ?)
 - Looks like check if logged in on login page and redirect if so [x] Fix dates parsing to local time in browser